 Residence in Wuppertal

-If you plan to stay more than 90 days in Germany, you need to register your residential address at the Residents Authority (Einwohnermeldeamt) no later than two weeks after your arrival.
+If you plan to stay more than 90 days in Germany, you need to register your residential address at the registration office (Einwohnermeldeamt) no later than two weeks after your arrival.
 Please note that hotels or holiday apartments are not recognised as residential addresses.
-Registration takes place at the Residents' Registration Office of Wuppertal and must be done in person.
+Registration takes place at the Service Centre of the Residents' Registration Office of the City of Wuppertal and must be done in person.
 All persons (spouse, children) who are to be registered need to come along, as well.
 There are no fees for the registration.
-In order to register, you need to make an appointment first.
-You can make an appointment online.
-Please select under the header Meldeangelegenheiten "Anmeldung aus dem Ausland" and choose the number of persons you wish to register.

 Steinweg 20, 42275 Wuppertal